chris-j-akers/i8080-javascript/README.md

 export { TutorialComputer }
 ```
-Above, the `OutputDevice` is connected to port 0x01 (1) of the `Bus`.
+Above, the `OutputDevice` is connected to port 0x01 (`1`) of the `Bus`.
 To access this device, the source code needs to use the `OUT` opcode with an operand of `0x01`.

 Extending the class, instead of implementing it, may seem overkill for this example but in a lot of cases there will be additional devices to add and different hooks required to emulate OS or ROM functions (see `ExecuteNextInstruction()` in [`cpudiag-computer.js`](src/cpu-test-program/cpudiag-computer.js) for an example of emulating OS API calls without an OS).
-Extending the `Computer` class helps to decouple specific machine behaviour from the `core` components.
+Extending the `Computer` class helps to decouple machine-specific behaviour from the `core` components.

 ## 5. Write the main `tutorial.js` script to be executed through the browser